dgaff/tacoma-antenna/README.md

 ![](IMG_0763.jpeg)

 On the other end of the channel, pull out the little rubber plug shown in the picture below.
-This will give you access to the other end of the channel, and your cable is going to come out here.
+This will give you access to where the cable will come out.

 ![](IMG_0762.jpeg)